-We have many exciting presentations planned for 2017, the theme being Design your corset, Design your business.
-From the very beginnings of design inspiration to how to market your brand, we'll be taking you through the process.
-Of course, this isn't only for corset makers who want to make a business from their craft.
-There will be lots of practical workshops for those wishing to hone their skills and learn new things.
+We have many exciting presentations planned for 2019.
+This year we’re paying particular attention to shape across time and gender.
+With some additional topics too.
+There will be workshops for those wishing to hone their skills and learn new things, some help and advice for those of you running businesses and lots of fun activities too.
 Here's a run down of what's planned right now, but there are more guests to confirm - we'll be adding more as we go on.

 Marianne Faulkner - Pop Antique / Dark Garden

 We are delighted that Marianne Faulkner of Pop Antique/Dark Garden will be back talking about her thing.
 Ribbon Corsets!
 In her presentation, Marianne will talk about the history of ribbon corsets, the fundamentals of how they work and what is special about them and she will spotlight several different patterning and construction approaches along with some of her favorite examples both historic and contemporary.

 Alison Campbell of Crikey Aphrodite

 After having the amazing opportunity a few years ago to study and copy some Dior underpinnings, Alison would love to share her findings on the Couture Corselette with you all.
 So she’ll be taking some time out of her organising duties to chat to you about a topic of constant interest.
 As useful to gown designers as corsetmakers.